Terms & Conditions

 (b) subject to clause 9.3 the use of the Deliverables by the Client in accordance with the Contract and for the purposes set out in the SOW will not infringe the copyright of any third party;

-(c) to the best of its knowledge and belief and subject to clause 9.3, as at the date of their delivery the use of the Deliverables in accordance with this Agreement for the purposes set out in the SOW will comply with all Advertising Regulations in the UK, save that where the Client’s business involves any industry sector which is subject to its own industry specific Advertising Regulations or other code, regulation, statute or law (collectively “Specialist Advertising Regulations”) the Client shall be responsible for ensuring that the Deliverables are compliant with such Specialist Advertising Regulations.
+(c) to the best of its knowledge and belief and subject to clause 9.3, as at the date of their delivery the use of the Deliverables in accordance with this Agreement for the purposes set out in the SOW will comply with Advertising Regulations in the UK, save that where the Client’s business involves any industry sector which is subject to its own industry specific Advertising Regulations or other code, regulation, statute or law (collectively “Specialist Advertising Regulations”) the Client shall be responsible for ensuring that the Deliverables are compliant with such Specialist Advertising Regulations and the Agency shall have no liability in that respect.

 9.2 All warranties, conditions, terms, undertakings and obligations implied by statute, common law, custom, trade usage, course of dealing or otherwise are hereby excluded to the fullest extent permitted by law, including any condition of satisfactory quality or fitness for a particular purpose.